colindouglas/bcsxp/README.md

 * `subassays`: If the function is called with `include_subassays = TRUE`, this is a list column containing the details of the assays-within-the-assay.
 This column is excluded by default

 ### Reading a C-File
-`read_bcsxp(path, filetype = "C")` reads in a exported ASCII file containing data on calibration curves, typically named "C*yyyymmddn*.BCSXp".
+`read_bcsxp(path, filetype = "C")` reads an exported ASCII file containing data on calibration curves, typically named "C*yyyymmddn*.BCSXp".
 It returns a tibble with the following columns:

 * `datetime`: The date and time the calibration curve measurement finished
 * `curve_name`: The name of the calibration curve.